mmistakes/minimal-mistakes/_posts/2016-09-08-FFT_exam_grades.md

 ## Viewing other trees

 Now, what if you want a tree that rarely misses true Fail cases, at the cost of additional false alarms (those who would pass anyway)?
 As  Luan, Schooler, & Gigerenzer (2011) have shown, you can easily shift the balance of errors in a fast and frugal tree by adjusting the decisions it makes at each level of a tree.
-The 'fft' function automatically builds several versions of the same general tree that make different error trade-offs.
+The `FFTrees` function automatically builds several versions of the same general tree that make different error trade-offs.
 We can see the performance of each of these trees in the bottom-right ROC curve.
 Looking at the ROC curve, we can see that tree number 3 has a very high specificity, but a smaller hit-rate compared to tree number 4.
-We can look at this tree by adding the which.tree = 3 argument to 'plot()'.
+We can look at this tree by adding the `tree = 3` argument to `plot()`.
 As teachers who are concerned that every-child matters we may prefer to err on the side of caution, depsite it adding expense (more teachers to help out) and wasting the time of some students.

 {% highlight r %}
 plot(perf_fft,
      main = "End of year maths exam performance FFT", decision.names = c("Fail", "Pass"),
-     which.tree = 3)
+     tree = 3)
 {% endhighlight %}

 ![plot of chunk 2016-09-08_FFTb](/figures/2016-09-08_FFTb-1.svg)